masterpointio/terraform-spacelift-automation/README.md

 3. [Spacelift AWS Integration Attachment](https://docs.spacelift.io/integrations/cloud-providers/aws#lets-explain)
    Associates a specific AWS IAM role with a stack to allow it to assume that role.
 The IAM role typically has permissions to manage specific AWS resources, and Spacelift assumes this role to run the operations required by the stack.
 4. [Spacelift Initialization Hook](https://docs.spacelift.io/concepts/run#initializing)
    Prepares your environment before executing infrastructure code.
-This custom script copies corresponding Terraform tfvars files into a working directory before either run or task as a `spacelift.auto.tfvars` file.
-It's [automatically loaded](https://opentofu.org/docs/v1.7/language/values/variables/#variable-definitions-tfvars-files) into the OpenTofu/Terraform execution environment.
+This custom script copies corresponding Terraform tfvars files into a working directory before any Spacelift run or task as a `spacelift.auto.tfvars` file.
+This ensures your tfvars are [automatically loaded](https://opentofu.org/docs/v1.7/language/values/variables/#variable-definitions-tfvars-files) into the OpenTofu/Terraform execution environment.

 ## Usage

-Spacelift Automation logic is opinionated and heavily relies on the Git repository structure.
+Spacelift Automation logic is opinionated and heavily relies on certain repository structures.
-This module is configured to track all the files in the provided root module directory and create the stack based on the provided configuration (if any).
+This module is configured to track all the files in the given root module directory and create Spacelift Stacks based on the provided configuration.

+We support the following root module directory structures, which are controlled by the `var.root_modules_structure` variable:

+### `MultiInstance` (the default)

+This is the default structure that we expect and recommend.
+This is intended for root modules that manage multiple state files (instances) through [workspaces](https://opentofu.org/docs/cli/workspaces/) or [Dynamic Backend configurations](https://opentofu.org/docs/intro/whats-new/#early-variablelocals-evaluation).

-Structure requirements are:
+Structure requirements:

-- Stack configs are placed in `<root_module>/stacks` directory.
+- Stack configs are placed in `<root_modules_path>/<root_module>/stacks` directory for each workspace / instance of that stack. e.g. `stacks/dev.yaml` and `stacks/stage.yaml`
-- Terraform variables are placed in `<root_module>/tfvars` directory.
+- Terraform variables are placed in `<root_modules_path>/<root_module>/tfvars` directory for each workspace / instance of that stack. e.g. `tfvars/dev.tfvars` and `tfvars/stage.tfvars`
-- Stack config file and tfvars file must be equal to OpenTofu/Terraform workspace, e.g. `dev.yaml` and `dev.tfvars`.
+- Stack config files and tfvars files must be equal to OpenTofu/Terraform workspace, e.g. `stacks/dev.yaml` and `tfvars/dev.tfvars` for a workspace named `dev`.
-- Common configs are placed in `<root_module>/stacks/common.yaml` file.
-This is useful when you know that some values should be shared across all the stacks created for a root module, e.g. all stacks that manage Spacelift Policy must be Administrative.
-You can override this file name using Terraform variable.
+- Common configs are placed in `<root_modules_path>/<root_module>/stacks/common.yaml` file (or `var.common_config_file` value).
+This is useful when you know that some values should be shared across all the stacks created for a root module, e.g. all stacks that manage Spacelift Policies must be use the `adminstrative: true` setting or all stacks must share the same labels.

-Let's check the example.
-Input repo structure:
+We have an example of this structure in the [examples/complete](./examples/complete/components/), which looks like the following:

 ```sh
 ├── root-modules